Does this mean the graduates will be developing new medical equipment?

 What are the necessary prerequisites that candidates will need to succeed in this degree program?

 They won't necessarily need to have a Bachelor's degree in physics; we'd be glad to see students with degrees in biology, chemistry or computer science applying as well.
 The important thing is that the candidates have a good foundation in mathematics and physics, and some chemistry, biology and physiology.
 They should for example know how cells work, how they reproduce and how they die.
 Another important factor is laboratory experience, whether from their prior studies or from a practical internship in industry.
 Candidates who don't have these abilities will have a tough time with the practical training.
 The details on the prerequisites and the application procedure can be found on the web site.

 How do the career perspectives look for graduates?

 They look very, very good.
 There is great demand among medical technology companies for graduates in Biomedical Technologies and related fields – especially here in southern Germany.
 And there are plenty of opportunities in research, for example at the Fraunhofer institutes, Max-Planck institutes or at the Helmholtz research centers.

 Our research group has supervised Master's degree students in Biomedical Imaging for ten years now.
-Four of the graduates stayed in research and are working in the USA and the United Kingdom.
+Several of the graduates stayed in research and are working in the USA and the United Kingdom.
 The others are working in industry – in some cases outside the boundaries of medical technology per se.
 For example, automobile manufacturers also maintain CT laboratories for materials research.
 And the demand for specialists in areas such as image processing, image recognition and Artificial Intelligence is generally on the rise.